Page-bottom layout change on the way. Details here.

 - Later, in the North, Eddard Stark, Lord of Winterfell and Warden of the North at the start of the books, has five legitimate children (three boys, two girls), an illegitimate son and a younger brother.
 Both brother and bastard son have taken the vows as members of the Night's Watch and are therefore removed from succession (Jon Snow, the illegitimate son couldn't have inherited anyway).
 After Lord Eddard is executed, Robb, his oldest son becomes King in the North (the old title his family held before the Targaryen conquest).
 His younger brother Bran is his heir until he has children of his own.
 Then both younger brothers, Bran and Rickon, are presumed dead, and succession passes to the oldest sister, Sansa, who's married (not at all willingly) to a member of the Stark's arch rivals, the Lannisters.
 The younger sister Arya is also considered dead by this point.
 Somewhat desperate that the Lannisters don't gain control of the North if he should die, the young king decides to legitimize his bastard brother Jon (the uncle is also missing by now) and name him heir.
 He then dies.
 So, Jon Snow is the King in the North and doesn't know it...
 Talk about unlikely.
 And now one of the Northen lords has discovered that Rickon, Ned's youngest son is still alive, and is plotting to make him Lord of Winterfell/King.

-- And if Jon Snow is really the trueborn son of Rhaegar Targaryen and Lyanna Stark...he's the King of the Seven Kingdoms ...and he even doesn't know it.
+- And if Jon Snow is really the trueborn son of Rhaegar Targaryen and Lyanna Stark...he's the King of the Seven Kingdoms ...and neither he nor any big shot of the kingdom has the slightest clue about this.

 - Daenerys Targaryen has taken to calling herself "The Queen Across the Water", and has assumed the mantle of the Targaryen heir apparent in exile after her older brothers and nephew are each killed before they could assume the throne from their father/grandfather, King Aerys Targaryen II.
 As Dany hasn't reclaimed the realm of Westeros yet (the possibility of it even happening is still very much in doubt) she's more of an Unexpected Successor-in waiting.